Guiding Your Child Through The Middle Years

 Things to keep in mind:

-- Always use a seat belt.
-It is safest for your child to ride in the back seat until age 12.
+- It is safest for your child to ride in the back seat.
+Always use a seat belt; use a booster seat with the seat belt until your child is over 4-feet 9-inches tall.

 - Warn your child about the dangers of tobacco, alcohol and drugs.

-- Reinforce pedestrian (walking), bicycle, water and sports safety with your child.
+- Reinforce pedestrian (walking), bicycle, water, playground and stranger safety with your child.

 - Encourage reading and hobbies.